sohnya/cloud-project/README.md

 ### Project structure

-The desided project configuration had (almost) the same configuration on both sides, which is why a module `project` was created.
+The desired project configuration had (almost) the same configuration on both sides, which is why a module `project` was created.
 The `project` module itself contains custom Terraform modules specific to our use case - `vm`, `webserver-vm` and `vpn`.
 In order to clean up the `main.tf` file, I also chose to move the firewall rules to their own modules.
 Since they were different between A and B, they were implemented with `firewall-rules-a` and `firewall-rules-b`.
 These two modules contained the firewall rules and their corresponding network connectivity tests.

 The `main.tf` file looks like follows (the full file is [here](main.tf)):